dsjas297/FaceBreak/README.txt

 RUNNING
 6. Run FaceBreakServer.bat
+	- Password is SrrEs5d7Um
 7. Run FaceBreakGui.bat

 TUTORIAL
 [Log in screen]
 Signing up: Enter desired username/password combination.
-Click â€œSign upâ€�.
+Click Sign up.
 Logging in: Enter username/password combination.
-Click â€œLog inâ€�.
+Click Log in.

 [FaceBreak screen after logging in]
 Log out: Click on Logout in the top right hand corner.
 Edit Profile: Click on Edit in the top right hand corner.
 Access user's own profile: Click on the FaceBreak logo in the top left hand corner.
 Search user: Type an existing username into the search bar.
-Click â€œSearchâ€�.
-That userâ€™s profile should now be displayed.
+Click "Search".
+That user's profile should now be displayed.

 [Edit Profile]
 Fill in first name, last name, title, and family fields.
-Click â€œSaveâ€�.
+Click "Save".
 You should see immediate updates to your profile.

 [Adding friends/viewing users]
 Search for another user to view their profile.
-In the left pane, click on â€œAdd friendâ€� to add them as a friend.
+In the left pane, click on "Add friend" to add them as a friend.

 [Removing friends]
 Search for another user to view their profile.
-In the left pane, click on â€œRemove friendâ€� to remove them from your friends.
+In the left pane, click on "Remove friend" to remove them from your friends.
 This assumes you have added them as a friend previously.

 [Viewing friends]
-In the left pane, click on View friends to view a users friends.
+In the left pane, click on "View friends" to view a users friends.

 [Viewing posts]
 The right pane shows public region posts for the user whose profile is currently being viewed.
 To view posts in other regions, select the appropriate region from the list in the left pane.

 [Posting to a region]
 Type a comment in the test box at the top of the right pane.
-Click Post to post the comment and see the region updated immediately.
+Click "Post" to post the comment and see the region updated immediately.

 [Viewing notifications]
 Notifications are updated every time an action is performed.
 The digit next to "Edit" shows the number of notifications pending.